Welcome to Farm Animal Health!

 Level of national risk of blowfly strike:

-Current risk: High
+Current risk: Medium

 Carcasses, dirty backends, foot rot lesions and open wounds are all attractive egg laying sites.
 Strike can develop very quickly, with the first maggots appearing within 12 hours of eggs being laid.